|Rules for Successful Buying

 You do not have to sell something before buying that special piece.
 Sell it when it sells; - get that special item, now.

-liquidating the past and securing that special piece for your future are
+past and securing that special piece for your future are

 Do not let that special piece get away. - Jewels in the crown